mgoellnitz/dinistiq/README.md

 Or: What I got wrong about DI

 Minimalistic component to use dependency injection for the wire-up of software components.
 It thus mostly deals with singletons - some of the implementing interfaces - which should be injected as dependencies into one another.

 Fire up the wire up
 -------------------

 Dinistiq scans a given portion of the classpath for classes annotated with JSR330 Annotations.
 It does not introduce any custom annotations.

 The missing bits can be configured by a set of property files, describing

 - additional components that should be instancianted
-- additional values that should be injected into the instancianted components but cannot be taken from the autoscanned
+- additional values that should be injected into the instancianted components but cannot be taken from the autoscanned parts

 Convention over Configuration
 -----------------------------

 First of all the most important thing to use dinistiq is, to annotate you dependencies with JSR @Inject so that dinistiq can find out which components are needed.

 ```Java
 public class TestComponentB {